-Beginning in 2018, savings and income from investments is taxed at a flat rate of 30%, which includes the income tax rate of 12.8% and the social charges rate at 17.2%
+Since 2019, income from savings and investments has been taxed at a flat rate of 30% – consisting of income tax of 12.8% and social charges of 17.2%.

 Taxes on rental income

-If you earn an income on rental properties, you’ll notify the tax authorities about the details in your tax returns and this income will also be taxed using the PAYE system.
+If you earn an income on rental properties in France, you must notify the tax authorities about the details in your tax return, and this income will also be taxed using the PAYE system.
 The same rates apply as income from employment.

 How to file your tax return in France

-Starting in 2019, if your house is equipped with internet access, you must file your taxes online.
 Though most people will pay their income taxes through the PAYE system, some exceptions do apply.
-These include investment income (including gains from life insurance policies), capital gains from financial investments, and real estate and non-French income.
+These include investment income (including gains from life insurance policies), capital gains from financial investments and real estate, and non-French income.

 Income tax deadlines in France

-Tax deadlines vary slightly each year and are announced in late spring of the same year the taxes are due.
-For 2019, the paper deadline was May 16, 2019.
 In order to avoid online congestion, the deadlines to file a French tax return online vary between France’s départements (101 regions in total).
-Here’s what they were in 2019:
+The deadlines for 2021 have yet to be announced.

 Income tax forms in France